 - On that same page, you will create a username and a password for your account.
 The page has specific instructions on how to effectively create a safe and secure name and code.

-- On the next page, the OLG will expect you to enter your full home address including your street number and name, the city or town you live in, postal code, phone number, and date of birth.
+- On the next page, the OLG will expect you to enter your date of birth and full home address.
+The form includes your street number and name, the city you live in, postal code, and phone number.

 - Once the information is processed and verified, bettors can commence claiming their bonus and getting in on the wagering action.